Advertisement

 • Neutralizing Antibody (NAb) Assays: NAb assays identify antibodies that neutralize the biological activity of the drug, impacting its efficacy.
 Neutralizing antibodies are crucial to detect as they directly influence treatment outcomes.

-• T-Cell Response Assays: These tests assess the role of T-cells in immune responses, providing a more comprehensive view of immunogenicity, particularly important for biologics like vaccines and therapeutic proteins.
+• T-Cell Response Assays: These tests assess the role of T-cells in immune responses, providing a more comprehensive view of immunogenicity, which is particularly important for biologics like vaccines and therapeutic proteins.

 Challenges and Considerations in Immunogenicity Testing